Twitter CEO Jack Dorsey’s Account Was Hacked

-Twitter CEO, Jack Dorsey’s account was hacked on the social media platform.
-As Business Insider reports, the account raised alarm on Friday when it started sending out a string of racist and anti-Semitic tweets.
-The tweets have been deleted but the screenshots are circulating on Twitter, nevertheless.
+Twitter CEO Jack Dorsey’s account was hacked on the social media platform.
+As an article by Business Insider reports, the account raised alarm on Friday when it started sending out a string of racist and anti-semitic tweets.
+The tweets have been deleted, but the screenshots are circulating on Twitter, nevertheless.

 “We’re aware that @jack was compromised and investigating what happened,” the company’s communications team tweeted Friday.

 Boing Boing reports that it looks like the hackers used an app called Cloudhopper to get access to his account.
-Cloudhopper was acquired by Twitter in and allows you to tweet via SMS.
+Cloudhopper allows you to tweet via SMS.
 So the hackers likely faked that they were tweeting from his phone number and that’s how those offensive tweets were broadcast to the world.

 As The Verge notes, the hackers also used their brief time on Jack Dorsey’s account to encourage people to join their Discord server.
 Discord is a chat and texting app originally created for gamers.
 The link the hackers shared with Dorsey’s 4.2 million followers no longer works.

 Dorsey is the latest in a growing list of prominent public figures who have had their Twitter accounts breached.
-So far that list includes YouTubers James Charles, Shane Dawson. and comedian King Bach.
-According to The Verge, the Twitter CEO may have been targetted by the same group of hackers.
+So far that list includes YouTubers James Charles, Shane Dawson, and comedian King Bach.
+According to The Verge, the Twitter CEO may have been targeted by the same group of hackers.

 The name of the hacker group that targeted them appears to be Chuckling Squad.
-Twitter has since said that their systems weren’t breached so it appears that the only reason the account was hacked was that Dorsey’s phone is still connected to Cloudhopper’s service.
+Twitter has since said that their systems weren’t breached so it looks like the only reason the account was hacked was that Dorsey’s phone is still connected to Cloudhopper’s service.

 The news of the security breach caused Dorsey’s name to trend on the app that he co-founded.